 In 2012, I felt compelled to paint this image.
 I positioned my model with this questioning, startled look as she stood at the window.
 She is caught off guard, maybe seeing something that she didn't expect.
-In my mind she was standing at the window looking outside, maybe her gaze was on the birds or squirrels... but was it really.
+In my mind she was standing at the window; looking outside, maybe her gaze was on the birds or squirrels... but was it?
 I passionately painted this young lady, yet all the while I was creating it, this image felt uncomfortable to me.
-When I paint, I always express my feelings in my images, but this painting seemed not about me.
+When I paint, I always express my feelings in my images, but this painting does not seem about me.
 Somehow, it felt like I was expressing someone else's feelings.

-Flash forward 8 years, I have kept this painting in my own collection, never finding a title that fit.
+Flash forward eight years, I have kept this painting in my own collection, but I have never found a title that fit.
 To my surprise, now I understand this painting.
-I wasn't expressing myself in 2012, I was somehow expressing my future self and feelings in 2020, now living through this awful worldwide pandemic.
-As I have gone through the various stages of this pandemic, the overwhelming feelings that I have experienced are exactly the emotions I sense when I look at this painting.
+I wasn't expressing myself in 2012, and I was somehow expressing my future self and my feelings in 2020, now living through this awful worldwide pandemic.
+As I have gone through the various stages of this pandemic, the overwhelming feelings that I have experienced are exactly the emotions I feel when I look at this painting now.
 I am finally identifying with my painting.

 It feels as if I was inspired to create this painting in 2012 for my future self: my future self experiencing this pandemic in 2020.
 This painting was painted, not for me then, but for me now.

 Now I understand this painting and I now relate to this painting.
-We have all been through quarantine, watched the numbers climb, many hospitalized and many losing loved ones:
+We have all been through quarantine, watched the numbers climb, many hospitalized and many lost loved ones.